DigitalBrainJS/c-fetch/README.md

 ## SYNOPSIS :sparkles:

-cFetch is a simple wrapper around fetch using cancelable promise ([CPromise](https://www.npmjs.com/package/c-promise2)).
+cpFetch is a simple wrapper around fetch using cancelable promise ([CPromise](https://www.npmjs.com/package/c-promise2)).
 This lib can be used for both backend and frontend development, platform specific fetch API is provided by [cross-fetch package](https://www.npmjs.com/package/cross-fetch).